 Instructions

-- In a separate medium-sized bowl, crack the eggs into it and add sesame oil.
-Beat the egg mixture until smooth, for 30 seconds and set aside.
+- Make egg mixture: In a separate medium-sized bowl, crack the eggs into it and add sesame oil.
+Beat the egg mixture until smooth for 30 seconds and set aside.

-- Add the remaining oil into the pan.
-Sauté the white part of the green onions for 5 seconds.
+- Cook scallion whites and tomatoes: Add the remaining oil into the pan.
+Sauté the scallion whites for 5 seconds.
 Add the chopped tomatoes and water.
-Cook tomatoes for 2-3 minutes or until softened and the skin begins to peel away.
+Cook tomatoes for 3-4 minutes or until the skin peels and most of the liquid evaporates.

-- Pour the sauce mixture over tomatoes and simmer to thicken, about 1-2 minutes.
+- Add the sauce: Pour the sauce mixture over tomatoes and simmer until thickened, about 1 minute.

-- Add the cooked eggs and gently fold them into the sauce and tomatoes.
-Remove the pan from the heat source.
-Garnish with the remaining green onions.
+- Add eggs and garnish: Add the cooked eggs and gently fold them into the sauce and tomatoes.
+Remove from heat.
+Garnish with scallion greens.
+If needed, season with more salt to taste.
 Serve and enjoy with steamed rice or noodles!

 Storage & Reheating

-- Freezer friendly?
-I don't recommend freezing tomato egg stir-fry as the eggs will taste rubbery.
+- Tomato egg stir-fry is not ideal for freezing as the eggs will taste rubbery.

 Pairing Suggestions